 Gaussian

 Gaussian is a powerful molecular dynamics software package.
-To be able to run Gaussian, you must be a member of the appropriate group (send an email to help@lafayette.edu asking to be added).
-Once access is available, you can enable Gaussian to launch with the following commands:
+To run Gaussian, you must be provided with the appropriate permission.
+If you lack this permission, please email help@lafayette.edu requesting Gaussian access on the Firebird HPC cluster.
+Once the prerequisite access is available, Gaussian can be enabled by loading the gaussian module with the following commands:

 module load gaussian/16